avalanche-foundation/ACPs/ACPs/99-validatorsetmanager-contract/README.md

     ) virtual internal returns (uint64 nonce, bytes32 messageID);

     /**
-     * @notice Completes the validator weight update process by consuming a L1ValidatorWeightMessage from the P-Chain
+     * @notice Completes the validator weight update process by consuming an L1ValidatorWeightMessage from the P-Chain
      * acknowledging the weight update.
 The validator weight change should not have any effect until this method is successfully called.
      *
      * Emits a {CompletedValidatorWeightUpdate} event on success.